twolfson/gifsockets-middleware/README.md

 > `req.rgbaPixels`/`req.body` is expected to be an stringified array of rgba pixels; `[0, 1, 2, 3, 4, 5, 6, 7]` is 2 pixels with `r: 0, g: 1, b: 2, a: 3` and `r: 4, g: 5, b: 6, a: 7`

+This will reply with a `204` when it is complete.

 ### `writeTextToImages` middleware
 **This depends on [phantomjs-pixel-server][] running as another process.**